ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 The use of algorithms describing functions such as clock filtering, selection, and clustering SHOULD have agility, allowing for implementations to develop and deploy new algorithms independently.
-Signalling of algorithm use or preference SHOULD NOT be transmitted by servers.
+Signalling of algorithm use or preference SHOULD NOT be transmitted by servers, however essential properties of the algorithm (e.g. precision) SHOULD be obvious.

 The working group should consider creating a separate informational document to describe an algorithm to assist with implementation, and consider adopting